 Feeling detached from your emotions or body, not feeling like yourself

-Exhibiting avoidance behavior or avoiding situations that remind you of the abuse
+Exhibiting avoidance behaviour or avoiding situations that remind you of the abuse

 Avoiding relationships or being unable to trust others